magarcia/magarcia.io-archived/src/pages/bloc-pattern-with-react-hooks/index.md

 _Observables_ and _hooks_.
 I have the feeling that the code is quite readable and helps to keep the business logic outside the components.
-It’s true that we should take care about to unsubscribe from the observables and dispose the BLoC when the components are unmounted, but these issues could be easy solvable creating some new hooks like `useBlocObservable` and `useBlocObserver`.
+It’s true that we should take care about to unsubscribe from the observables and dispose the BLoC when the components are unmounted, but these issues could be easily solvable creating some new hooks like `useBlocObservable` and `useBlocObserver`.
 But this I’ll try in the future, soon I hope, in a side project I’m using this pattern.